During an assessment, your doctor will:

 - asking you questions about your lifestyle - for example, if you smoke, and how much physical activity you do

-- asking you if there is any history of heart disease in your family
+- asking you if there is any history of cardiovascular disease in your family

-- doing a blood test to measure your cholesterol and sometimes your blood glucose levels
+- doing a finger prick blood test to measure your cholesterol and your blood glucose levels

 - measuring your blood pressure